PetyaKatsarova/born2broot_42/README.md

 ************* Installing and Configuring UFW (Uncomplicated Firewall) ************

-First type apt-get install ufw to install UFW
-Type sudo ufw enable to inable UFW
-Type sudo ufw status numbered to check the status of UFW Type sudo ufw allow ssh to configure the Rules
+First type apt-get install ufw to install UFW sudo ufw enable to inable UFW sudo ufw status numbered to check the status of UFW sudo ufw allow ssh to configure the Rules sudo ufw allow 4242 to configure the Port Rules
-Type sudo ufw allow 4242 to configure the Port Rules Lastly Type sudo ufw status numbered to check the status of UFW 4242 Port
+Lastly Type sudo ufw status numbered // to check the status of UFW 4242 Port

 *********** Connecting to SSH ********